Jean-Claude Van Damme Workout and Diet

 It’s important to eat your vegetables, because all disease starts from the gut.’

 Van Damme on the Importance of Peeling Vegetables

 ‘The food industry tries to fit us all into one model…They say egg whites are good for you.
 Egg white is the worst.
 If you eat an egg, eat the yellow — two or three yellow, and one white.’

 ‘I do love my cookie and my coffee.’

-Jean-Claude Van Damme’s Fitness Routine
+Jean-Claude Van Damme’s Workout Routine

 Van Damme has been active his entire life, with karate and kickboxing, bodybuilding, ballet, and his action-hero career.
 In over 5 decades, he has never stopped, which he says has made it easier to maintain his amazing physique.

 Van Damme created a 5-part YouTube series called ‘Train with Van Damme’ inspired by his own experience with rehabbing his body.
 It involves no weights, and can be done at home.